The Refreshments (American band): Current

 Stuck Outside of Phoenix was made into a full-length feature film which premiered May 2, 2013.
 It was produced by Nico Holthaus and directed by Dean Mongan, and stars Brandon Hannifin.

-Guitarist Brian David Blush is now a member of The Toluenes.
-The band’s first album with Blush was tentatively scheduled for release in February 2011.
-Blush performed onstage with Roger Clyne and the Peacemakers on July 27, 2010 at Mr. G’s in Osceola, Indiana with Clyne, Naffah, and bassist Nick Scropos, performing "Nada".
-This was his first performance with them since 1998.
+Guitarist Brian David Blush is now a member of the Toluenes.

-In March 2013, Roger, PH & Brian re-united and performed as The Refreshments to a raucous crowd at the Circus Mexicus Music Festival in June 2013.
-Once again, Roger, PH & Brian played at Circus Mexicus in 2016, to celebrate the 20th anniversary of Fizzy Fuzzy Big & Buzzy.
+In March 2013, Roger, PH and Brian re-united and performed as the Refreshments to a raucous crowd at the Circus Mexicus Music Festival in June 2013.
+Once again, Roger, PH and Brian played at Circus Mexicus in 2016, to celebrate the 20th anniversary of Fizzy Fuzzy Big & Buzzy.

-In 2017, the documentary film titled Here's To Life – The Story of the Refreshments was released on Digital/DVD/Blu-Ray.
-The film chronicles the groups beginnings as a bar band, their rise to fame on a major label and issues within the band and the music industry that led to their sudden end.
+In 2017, the documentary film titled Here's To Life – The Story of the Refreshments was released on digital/DVD/Blu-ray.
+The film chronicles the group's beginnings as a bar band, their rise to fame on a major label and issues within the band and the music industry that led to their sudden end.

+On February 27, 2021 to commemorate the 25th anniversary of Fizzy Fuzzy Big & Buzzy the entire band (minus Buddy Edwards) reunited on a live streamed performance playing the album in its entirety.